Author: Junaid Amjad

 Setting Financial Targets

 Vertical analysis helps in setting meaningful financial targets.
 Companies can aim for specific percentages in each cash flow category based on strategic goals and industry benchmarks.
-For instance, a company might set a target to maintain operating cash flow at 90% of net cash generated, or to limit financing cash outflows to 20% of net cash generated.
+For instance, a company might set a target to maintain operating cash flow at 90% of net cash generated or to limit financing cash outflows to 20% of net cash generated.

 Scenario Planning